HEWERS89/BB_Gym/README.md

 ## Languages
-* HTML for the foundation of the site
+ [HTML] for the foundation of the site
-* CSS used to add style and layout
+ [CSS] used to add style and layout
-* Flexbox to arrange items and make them responsive
-* Balsamiq used to make wireframes
+ [Flexbox] to arrange items and make them responsive [Balsamiq] used to make wireframes
-* VS code used as my tool for writing and editing code
-* Github used to host the code of the website
-* Gitpod an open source CDE
+ [VScode] used as my tool for writing and editing code [Github] used to host the code of the website [Gitpod] an open source CDE

 ## Credit